-Scientists say they have found evidence of a large underground reservoir of water about 400 miles beneath the surface of the Earth.
+Scientists say they have found evidence of a large underground reservoir of water about 400 miles beneath the surface.

 The study, put together by Northwestern University geophysicist Steve Jacobsen, University of New Mexico seismologist Brandon Schmandt and a team of scientists say that the water isn’t in liquid form though, but rather is trapped in a mineral called ringwoodite, reports The Huffington Post.
 They believe that the amount of water trapped that deep, easily triples all the water in the world’s oceans.